Migrant Intake into Australia

 Initial submissions were due 12 June 2015.

-The inquiry report has been handed to the Australian Government on 15 April 2016.
+The inquiry report was handed to the Australian Government on 13 April 2016 and publicly released on 12 September 2016.

 In undertaking this inquiry, the Commission used evidence from Australia and overseas to report on and make recommendations about the following:

 - The benefits and costs of permanent migration.

 - The scope to use alternative methods for determining the intake of permanent migrants and the effects these would have.
 This should include examination of a specific scenario in which entry charges for migrants are the primary basis for the selection of migrants.

 - The benefits and costs of temporary migration with an examination of the use of charges as the primary basis for regulating the level and composition of this migration.

 - Mechanisms for achieving an optimal interaction between temporary and permanent migration.